drewjohnston/rails_github_action/README.md

 The main configuration is `.github/workflows/CI.yml`

+On github, create a new respository secret for RAILS_MASTER_KEY (Settings -> Secrets)

 So that databse.yml doesn't need to be edited, include config/CI_database.yml which is copied over the production database.yml on line 48 of the CI.yml file.

 Tests are run at line 55.
 This is set up for minitest - change this line if you use something different.